2024 Updates to Park County CMZ Map

 Upper Yellowstone

 In 2024, Montana Freshwater Partners worked with DTM Consulting and Slough Creek Consulting to update the Channel Migration Zone Map from Gardiner all the way to Springdale.
-This non-regulatory tool helps to identify areas of increased risk for development in the Yellowstone River’s floodplain.
+This is a free, non-regulatory tool to help landowners and decision makers understand river movement and flood risks.

 Conservation Techniques